Yoga Therapy | Somatic Experiencing® | Private Yoga Classes | Personal Yoga Session | Group Yoga |

 A general yoga class may focus on a theme identified by the teacher to suit the general needs of the class, with adaptations made for individuals with specific needs.

-Retreats | Chronic Illness | Mobility Issues | NDIS Provider
+Retreats | Chronic Illness | Mobility Issues | NDIS

 Byron Bay | Mullumbimby | Brunswick Heads | Northern Rivers | Online